-The interim consolidated financial statements included herein as of March 31, 2022 and for the three months ended March 31, 2022 and 2021 have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission, and therefore, do not include all information or footnotes necessary for a complete presentation of the consolidated statements of financial condition, results of operations and cash flows in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+The interim consolidated financial statements included herein as of June 30, 2022 and for the three and six months ended June 30, 2022 and 2021 have been prepared by the Company, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission, and therefore, do not include all information or footnotes necessary for a complete presentation of the consolidated statements of financial condition, results of operations and cash flows in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 The consolidated statement of financial condition at December 31, 2021 has been derived from the audited consolidated financial statements at that date, but does not include all of the information and footnotes required by GAAP for complete consolidated financial statements.
-The consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary for a fair statement of such information and to make the financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the audited consolidated financial statements and notes thereto 31, 2021.
-The consolidated financial statements of not most financial statements of the three months ended March 31, 2022 are not necessarily indicative of the results for any subsequent period or the entire year ending December 31, 2022.
+The consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary for a fair statement of such information and to make the financial statements not misleading.
+These interim consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the audited consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+The consolidated statements of income for the three and six months ended June 30, 2022 are not necessarily indicative of the results for any subsequent period or the entire year ending December 31, 2022.